 Committee on Teaching

 The standing Committee on Teaching advises the Faculty Board – on request or on its own initiative – about all aspects of the Faculty’s education policy.
-It also fulfils the role of Department Teaching Committee for the core curriculum courses: it analyses the student evaluations and provides the Faculty Board with reports and advice on the basis of this analysis.
+It also fulfils the role of Department Teaching Committee for the core curriculum courses: it analyses the student evaluations and provides the Faculty Board with reports and advice based on this analysis.

-The Committee also acts each year as the jury for the Faculty’s Teaching Prize, and each year selects the best master’s thesis within the Faculty, which then competes for the University-wide Thesis Prize.
+Each year, the Committee also acts as the jury for the Faculty’s Teaching Prize, and each year selects the best master’s thesis within the Faculty, which then competes for the University-wide Thesis Prize.

 The Committee on Teaching gives advice on